 The Yama Glass Cold Drip Coffee Maker

-A smaller version of the classic Kyoto style dripper available on Amazon is the Yama Glass Cold Drip coffee maker.
+A smaller version of the classic Kyoto style drip machines available on Amazon is the Yama Glass Cold Drip coffee maker.
 It’s perfectly sized for home use too as the original ones are usually made for cafes.

 What I Liked